NuLink-network/docs/product/staking_Dapp.md

  ![image](../miscellaneous/img/unstake.png)

 #### How to withdraw your reward?
-You can click "Claim" to withdraw the reward after unstaking your fund.
+Click "Claim" to withdraw the reward after unstaking fund.

  ![image](../miscellaneous/img/claim.png)

 ### Transaction Notification

 For all the above operation, the Dapp will send a corresponding transaction on BSC testnet.
-You can click the bell in the right up corner to view the notice list.
-And you can also click ’View details‘ to see details of each transaction massage.
+Click the bell in the right up corner to view the notice list.
+Click ’View details‘ to see details of each transaction massage.

  ![image](../miscellaneous/img/messages.png)

 ## Term Explaination in Dapp.

-1.  **Total Value Locked**: Total lock-in value of the NuLink testnet.
+1.  **Total Value Locked**: Total lock-in value of the Horus network.
-2.  **Total Nodes**: Total number of Worker nodes in the NuLink testnet.
+2.  **Total Nodes**: Total number of Worker nodes in the Horus network.
 3.  **My Balance**: Current balance in user's account, can be used for staking to pool.
 4.  **Reward**: Unclaimed reward of the user's account.
 5.  **My Node Info**: Displays user node details, including the following data: